joaotfrodrigues/cigburger_backoffice/README.md

 This is my version from the cigburger backoffice project built in the course "[2024] CodeIgniter 4 - 3 large PROFESSIONAL projects united by APIs | MVC | PHP8 | MySQL | All about one structure!"

-This is only a third of the course project, check CigKitchen and CigRequest in my profile
+This is only a third of the course project, check CigBurger Kitchen and CigBurger Request in my profile

 ## Setup the enviroment